Contact Us for a Free Consultation (213) 542-0979

 Prescription Drug Fraud Lawyer in Los Angeles

-Other times what is available is residential treatment programs.
-A lot of times these are paid for by medical insurance.
+Other times, residential treatment programs are available.
+Many times, these are paid for by medical insurance.
 They could be paid for by the county.
 A person could pay for them privately themselves.

 Residential Treatment Program

-Usually where I'm seeing a situation where somebody is getting a residential treatment program where they're not able to get out and they have to stay in for a period of time — 60 days, 90 days, 180 days, even a year.
+Usually, I see a situation where somebody is getting a residential treatment program where they're not able to get out, and they have to stay in for some time — 60 days, 90 days, 180 days, even a year.

-That person is obviously much addicted to drugs than the average person and that person that is getting this residential program is also looking at jail time.
+That person is obviously much more addicted to drugs than the average person, and that person who is getting this residential program is also looking at jail time.
 So, instead of going to jail, they're going to go ahead and get help for the root of their problem and get into a residential treatment program.

 About the Author